Generative Perception of Shape and Material from Differential Motion: Methodology

 \textbf{Spatio-temporal interaction}.
 Scaling pixel-space diffusion models to operate at higher resolutions (e.g., 256×256) introduces significant computational challenges.
 For instance, the diffusion UNet \cite{ho2020denoising} and DiT \cite{peebles2023scalable} operate with full self-attention in each block, which becomes infeasible at higher resolutions due to a quadratic growth in token count.

 To address this, we adopt a hybrid design inspired by U-ViT \cite{hoogeboom2023simple, hoogeboom2024simpler} and Hourglass Diffusion Transformer \cite{crowson2024scalable}.
 At high spatial resolutions, we use ResNet-style convolution blocks \cite{he2016deep} followed by separate local spatial attention (via shift-invariant neighborhood attention \cite{hassani2023neighborhood}) and temporal attention layers.
-At coarser resolutions (e.g., 32×32, 16×16), we apply transformer blocks \cite{peebles2023scalable} with global spatio-temporal attention with 3D Rotary Positional Embeddings \cite{su2024roformer}.
+At coarser resolutions (e.g., 32×32, 16×16), we apply transformer blocks \cite{peebles2023scalable} with global spatio-temporal attention and use 3D Rotary Positional Embeddings \cite{su2024roformer}.

-This spatial-temporal decoupling at higher resolutions is particularly suited to differential motion cues, where observations vary continuously over time.
-Our ablations show that adding this spatio-temporal neighborhood attention notably improves both shape and material estimation performance.
+This spatial-temporal interaction at higher resolutions is particularly suited to exploiting the local space-time cues for shape, material and motion that are known to exist mathematically~\cite{chandraker2015information}.
+Our ablations show that it notably improves performance for both shape and material estimation.

 \textbf{Multi-attribute mixer}.
 While convolution and local attention modules extract strong spatio-temporal features, they do not promote interaction across channels representing different physical attributes.
 To address this, we incorporate channel mixer blocks inspired by MLP-Mixer \cite{tolstikhin2021mlp} after early convolutional and local attention layers.
 These blocks enable explicit inter-attribute communication, accelerating convergence and improving predictions.